Gustavo Dudamel: New York Philharmonic

 Dudamel first guest-conducted the New York Philharmonic in 2007.
-Following 26 additional guest-conducting appearances with the orchestra, the New York Philharmonic announced the appointment of Dudamel as its next music director, effective with the 2026–2027 season, with an initial contract of 5 years.
+Following 26 additional guest-conducting appearances with the orchestra, the New York Philharmonic announced the appointment of Dudamel as its next Music and Artistic Director, the first Latin American named to the post, effective with the 2026–2027 season, with an initial contract of five years.
+Dudamel will first serve as Music Director Designate during the 2025–2026 season, leading up to his official start in his role as Music and Artistic Director the following year.

 Awards and media

 Dudamel is featured in the documentary film Tocar y Luchar, which covers El Sistema.
 Dudamel and the Orquesta Sinfónica Simón Bolívar received the WQXR Gramophone Special Recognition Award in New York City in November 2007.
 Another US television news feature on Dudamel was on 60 Minutes in February 2008, entitled "Gustavo the Great."

 On 23 July 2009, Dudamel was selected by the Eighth Glenn Gould Prize laureate José Antonio Abreu as winner of the prestigious The City of Toronto Glenn Gould Protégé Prize.

-Dudamel was named one of Times Magazine's most influential 100 people in 2010.
+Dudamel was named one of Time magazine's most influential 100 people in 2010.

 Dudamel is featured in the 2011 documentary Let the Children Play, a film which focuses on his work advocating for music as a way to enrich children's lives.

 Gramophone named Dudamel its 2011 Gramophone Artist of the Year.
 Also in 2011, he was inducted into the Royal Swedish Academy of Music.
 In February 2012, Dudamel won a Grammy Award for Best Orchestral Performance, for his recording of Brahms Symphony No. 4 for the label Deutsche Grammophon.
 In 2013, Dudamel was named Musical America's Musician of the Year and was inducted into the Gramophone Hall of Fame.
 Dudamel received the Leonard Bernstein Lifetime Achievement Award for the Elevation of Music in Society from the Longy School in 2014 and the Americas Society Cultural Achievement Award in 2016.

 The character of Rodrigo in Amazon's Mozart in the Jungle was based, in part, on Dudamel.
 In the first episode of the show's second season, in which Rodrigo appears as a guest conductor for the Los Angeles Philharmonic, Dudamel appears as a guest actor, playing the part of a stage manager.

 In June 2018, Dudamel received Chile's Pablo Neruda Order of Artistic and Cultural Merit.
 Also in June, the Venezuelan American Endowment for the Arts (VAEA) awarded Dudamel the Paez Medal of Art 2018.

-Dudamel is featured as the name of an achievement in the game A Rite from the Stars, released on 19 July 2018.
-The player gets it for solving a music puzzle in less than 14 seconds.

-In August 2018, Dudamel announced plans for the LA Phil's 2018/2019 centennial season, including an unprecedented 50 commissions of new music and a Frank Gehry-designed permanent home for Dudamel's YOLA youth orchestra.